obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submission requirements for plugins.md

 If you don't accept donations, remove `fundingUrl` from your manifest.

+## Set an appropriate `minAppVersion`

+The `minAppVersion` in the [[Reference/Manifest|Manifest]] should be set to the minimum required version of the Obsidian app that your plugin is compatible with.
+If you don't know what an appropriate version number is, use the latest stable build number.

 ## Keep plugin descriptions short and simple

 Good plugin descriptions help users understand your plugin quickly and succinctly.
 Good descriptions often start with an action statement such as: